 To access helpful summaries of hundreds of scientific studies visit the Children & Nature Network's Research Library.

-The Minnesota Children and Nature Committee worked with libraries statewide to learn more about how they are incorporating nature into their spaces and learning about their needs.
-Read what we learned on our Minnesota Libraries Survey Summary.
+The Minnesota Children and Nature Committee surveyed libraries statewide to learn more about how they are incorporating nature programming into their spaces and learning about their needs.
+Read what we learned on our CNC Minnesota Libraries Survey Summary.
 For complete survey results see the Minnesota Children and Nature Connection Library Survey Results.